 What does a Registered Behavior Technician do?

-A Registered Behavior Technician (RBT) plays a crucial role in the field of Applied Behavior Analysis (ABA).
+A Registered Behavior Technician (RBT) plays a crucial role in helping individuals with autism and other developmental disorders.
 They work closely with Board Certified Behavior Analysts (BCBAs) to implement behavior intervention plans.
-These plans aim to improve the skills and behaviors of individuals with autism or other developmental disorders.
-RBTs provide one-on-one therapy sessions, collect data on behavior, and assist in creating a supportive environment for their clients.
+These plans aim to improve communication, social skills, and daily living skills.
+RBTs use evidence-based techniques to teach new skills and reduce challenging behaviors.
+They collect data on progress and report findings to the BCBAs.

 How to become a Registered Behavior Technician?